jonathan-timothy-mason/iBirdcallLibrarian/README.md

 ### Map Mode

-Map mode shows a map of the current location.
+Map mode shows a map of the current or last viewed location.
 A past recording is represented as a pin.
 The map can be zoomed and moved in the usual way.
 Changes to map zoom level and position are automatically persisted.

 *Record*: There are 2 round Record buttons, a large red one to the top-right of the screen and a smaller one in the top-left of the navigation bar.
 Pressing either of these will show the Record screen and immediately begin recording.